Teembokeem/WDI_work/projects/project_03/README.md

 ### Suggested Ways to Get Started

 1.  **Identify roles** on the team, which may be (but are not limited to):

-    - Scrum Master: the leader of the Agile processes (stand-ups, retro) and manager of Trello.
+    - **Scrum Master**: the leader of the Agile processes (stand-ups, retro) and manager of Trello.
-    - GitHub Manager: the primary person for running Git and managing code share for the whole team.
+    - **GitHub Manager**: the primary person for running Git and managing code share for the whole team.
     - Presentation Manager: the primary speaker for the pitch deck, who runs and creates the presentation.
     - Documentation: the person in charge of the README, etc.